 Due to the minimal cleaning required, vinyl has become a popular option with busy homeowners.
 Still wondering how to clean your white vinyl fence and what to use?
-Remember, you don't always need to buy a cleaning solution from the store, as you can probably use ingredients found at home.
+Remember, you don't always need to buy a cleaning solution from the store, as you can probably use ingredients at home.
 A tablespoon of dish soap can be used to cut through any grease, dirt deposits, mold, and bacteria.
 Wear gloves when working with such a mixture.
-Oftentimes, the same car soap used to wash your vehicles can be used to wash your ranch style vinyl fence.
+Oftentimes, you can use the same car soap you use to wash your vehicles to wash your ranch-style vinyl fence.

-Use these tips to keep your low-maintenance fence looking great all year round!
-If you have any questions about vinyl fencing, how to keep your vinyl fence clean, or prevent mold on your vinyl fence, please give All American Fence Erectors, one of the top fence companies in the High Desert, a call today!
+Use these tips on how to clean your low-maintenance vinyl fence and keep it looking great all year round.
+If you have any questions about vinyl fencing, how to keep your vinyl fence clean, or prevent mold on your vinyl fence, please give All American Fence, one of the top fence companies in the High Desert, a call today.